cpjobling/eg-151-textbook/eg_151/lectures/week1/index.md

 +++ {"slideshow": {"slide_type": "slide"}}

-Volatile and non-volatile memory can be further classified as illustrated in [](#vol-non-vol-memory).
+Volatile and non-volatile memory can be further classified as illustrated in {numref}`vol-non-vol-memory`.

 ```{figure} pictures/memory_types.png
 :name: vol-non-vol-memory